LoyolaChicagoCS/gradhandbook/source/assistantships.rst

 Be sure to note the application *deadlines* in the list below.

 * Have excellent undergraduate performance, including all MS prerequisites.
-* International students should have a strong TOEFL or IELTS score (far above the admission requirements).
+* International students should have a strong TOEFL, IELTS or Loyola ESL score.
+  Students with under a 105 TOEFL or 7.5 IELTS will generally not be considered at all, and higher scores are preferable.
 * Submit excellent letters of recommendation for graduate admission.
 * Submit official GRE scores.
 * Have your application complete, with the request for a merit award *checked*,